glitchub/rasping/README.md

     The Pi's ethernet interface connects to the WAN.
 By default it expects to receive an address via DHCP, but can also be configiured to use static IP.

-    A USB ethernet dongle attachs to the LAN and gets a static IP address.
+    The PI provides a LAN gateway on usb ethernet dongle, if attached, and via Wifi if enabled.
+The gateway has a pre-defined static IP address.
 By default, DHCP is served to the upper-half of the LAN IP range, the lower half is not assigned and available for arbitrary static IP.
-The LAN interface also provides DNS.
+The LAN also provides DNS.

-    The Pi acts as a NAT router and a DNS server.

 To install:

     Download the SDcard image: